-Kairos University currently offer four programs:
+Kairos University currently offers five programs:

-- A two-year Associate of Arts in Ministry Leadership (AAML) degree. - A four-year Bachelor of Arts in Ministry Leadership (BAML) degree. - A two-year Master of Arts in Ministry Leadership (MAML) degree. - A three-year Master of Divinity (MDiv) degree.
+- A two-year Associate of Arts in Leadership Studies (AALS) degree. - A four-year Bachelor of Arts in Leadership Studies (BALS) degree. - A two-year Master of Arts in Ministry Leadership (MAML) degree. - A three-year Master of Divinity (MDiv) degree. - A two-year Master of Arts in Counseling (MAC) degree.